Celebrating 50 years

 unique living and learning environment.

-Events and activities take place at each of our three campuses and around the world, and we invite all our members, friends and community to
+Events and activities, including TEDx events, are taking place at our campuses and around the world, and we invite all our members, friends and community to

 join in.
 Celebrations began in September with a huge Homecoming Weekend.